 DWS would like to see more efforts from BHP to use cleaner sources of energy and renewables.
-At least by 2030 BHP should clearly have undertaken large actions and moved towards the full use of renewable energy sources.
-Would you consider committing to use 100% of renewables by 2030?
-If not, for which year could you give a commitment for a full use of renewables?

-BHP's earlier engagement in the extraction of coal, oil and petroleum is not compatible with the objective of fighting climate change.
-DWS appreciates clear moves of BHP in the right direction.
-However, BHP is missing a comprehensive exit plan for all commodities embedded in a clear timing schedule.
+At least by 2030 BHP We started to engage index providers given the limited ability should clearly have undertaken large actions and moved of a passive product to divest from individual securities.
+During towards the full use of renewable energy sources.
+Would you 2022, we intensified our discussions with index providers on consider committing to use 100% of renewables by 2030?
+If basic ESG integration topics such as the progressive exclusion not, for which year could you give a commitment for a full use of controversial weapons, tobacco, and coal from benchmark of renewables? indices.
+We also explored the enhancement of ESG assessment Question 5: models for sovereign bonds and responded to many consultations BHP's earlier engagement in the extraction of coal, oil and regarding the evolution of current ESG index concepts such as petroleum is not compatible with the objective of fighting ESG Screened or Paris Aligned Benchmarks.
+More broadly, we climate change.
+DWS appreciates clear moves of BHP in the recently raised the topic of the good behaviour of index members right direction.
+However, BHP is missing a comprehensive exit (our investee companies) with regard to engagement on plan for all commodities embedded in a clear timing schedule. climate matters to our most important index providers.
+In guidelines, to assess the environment impact on the ongoing projects and to prevent from any disputes in the future?

-How does BHP plan to handle the risks in financial terms and could you quantify impacts against coal that could damage the valuation of diversified mining companies like BHP beyond just an impairment charge on coal assets?